sriramkasyap/webpack-landing-page-template/README.md

-# Landing Page scaffolder - Webpack version
+# Landing Page scaffolder - with Webpack

 Quick shell script to create a simple HTML landing page folder configured with SASS, Webpack, Bootstrap and jQuery